TheKassaK/symfony-3-sandbox/README.md

     * A default **user_home** view
 * A default route **/redirect-after-login** in **AppBundle:Controller:DefaultController**
 * A default **main.css** in **web/css**
-* A starter template with Bootstrap 3
+* A starter template with Bootstrap 3 CSS|JS and jQuery

 * For quickly send emails, you can use [MailGun](https://mailgun.com) for get :
     * mailer_host